Henry Conwell: Recall to Rome

-Retirement
+Retirement and death

 Conwell is buried in the crypt of the Cathedral Basilica of Saints Peter and Paul along with most other bishops of Philadelphia.

 In Baltimore, Conwell professed his obedience to Rome and swore he would gladly retire from active governance of his diocese.
 The following year, the Vatican appointed Francis Kenrick as Conwell's coadjutor bishop with the right of succession and named him administrator of the diocese.
 Conwell never gave up his titles or his claim to exercise authority in the diocese, and his relationship with Kenrick remained rocky.
 He received permission to resume performing liturgical functions without any say in administration, and spent his remaining years in seclusion and prayer.
 He lived on for several years, although he lost his sight, preventing him from performing most of his few remaining duties.

 Conwell died on 22 April 1842, at about the age of 94.
 Kenrick succeeded to the title of bishop of Philadelphia.
 Conwell's death led to one final controversy, as the old bishop's nephews and nieces sued for possession of the Bishop's Burial Ground, claiming it had been Conwell's private possession.
 Under threat of excommunication, they withdrew their claim.
 Conwell's remains were buried in St. Mary's churchyard.
 In 1864 the remains were transferred to the Cathedral Basilica of Saints Peter and Paul.